 The award-winning Careers Service is committed to the promotion of equal opportunities.
 We provide an accessible and inclusive service to our students and graduates.

-- A portable induction loop system is available in the reception area.
+- An induction loop system is available in the reception area.

 - Coloured overlay transparency sheets are available for students with dyslexia.